-Abingdon School’s Career Guidance Programme takes pupils aged 12-18 (Year 2 to U6) on a journey of self-discovery, helping them to identify potential careers to which they are well suited, understand and experience the world of work, make educational choices informed by careers planning, and learn key skills needed to gain future employment.
+Abingdon School’s Career Guidance Programme takes pupils aged 12-18 (Year 8 to Year 13) on a journey of self-discovery, helping them to identify potential careers to which they are well suited, understand and experience the world of work, make educational choices informed by careers planning, and learn key skills needed to gain future employment.

 In short, our goal is to help every pupil think carefully about, and take practical steps towards realising, his future career.